Trauma & ResiliencyThe impact of trauma on a developing brain demands our attention.

 What about Resilience?
 The Science of Resilience from Harvard University’s The Center for the Developing Child

 Community Resiliency Model® Teacher Training with Trauma Resource Institute (https://www.traumaresourceinstitute.com/)

 CV Starr Center, Fort Bragg, CA

-$25 (includes a continental breakfast and catered lunch)
+$125 for in county residents (includes a continental breakfast and catered lunch)